nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ### Glossary

 * **Mainstream OS**: Windows, Linux, Unix, OS-X
-* **Private contact detail**: A contact detail that is not meant to be shared with others
+* **Booking**: A person's request to occupy the room for a specific amount of time at a specific date

 --------------------------------------------------------------------------------------------------------------------